Alison draws on many years' experience researching natural remedies and products to use for health, home care, and cleaning in her articles.

 In this article, you will find helpful videos to show you the right way to avoid problems when shaving from now on.
-But, if you already have sore, irritated skin, there are plenty of home remedies for razor burn, suggestions that will soothe and calm redness and irritation, not to mention your helping to hide your embarrassment at having the problem on show!
+But, if you already have sore, irritated skin, there are plenty of home remedies for razor burn—suggestions that will soothe and calm redness and irritation, not to mention helping to hide your embarrassment at having this problem visible on your skin!

 Here are some tried and tested home remedies for razor burn that use ingredients you are likely to have at home.
 The remedies are listed in alphabetical order, not in any particular order of effectiveness!